A new error-modeling of Hardy's paradox for superconducting qubits and its experimental verification: Introduction

-Though Mermin inequalities have been tested experimentally using photons and ion traps~\cite{Zhao03,Lanyon14}, subsequently the authors of~\cite{mermin2016} have tested three, four and five qubits Mermin polynomials in IBM five-qubit quantum computer.
-We have already discussed the works related to the experimental verification of Hardy's non-locality.
-However, none of them used any real quantum computer using superconducting qubits.
-This motivates us to test the Hardy's paradox for two qubits in IBM five-qubit quantum computer.
+Though Mermin inequalities~\cite{Mermin_poly90} have been tested experimentally using photons and ion traps~\cite{Zhao03,Lanyon14}, subsequently the authors of~\cite{mermin2016} have tested Mermin polynomial of three, four and five qubits in the IBM quantum computer based on superconducting qubits.
+However, none of the experimental verifications of Hardy's non-locality \cite{Giuseppe1997,irvine2005,Lundeen2009,Yokota2009,vallone2011,chen2012,karimi2014,zhang2016,fan2017,ladder2017,Luo2018,Yang19} have used superconducting qubits.
+This motivates us to test Hardy's paradox for two qubits in a quantum computer using superconducting qubits.